cylc/cylc-doc/src/suite-design-guide/general-principles.rst

 A task in one suite can explicitly trigger off of a task in another suite.
 The full range of possible triggering conditions is supported, including custom message triggers.
-Remote triggering involves repeatedly querying ("polling") the remote suite run database, not the suite server program, so it works even if the other suite is down at the time.
+Remote triggering involves repeatedly querying ("polling") the remote suite run database, not the :term:`scheduler`, so it works even if the other suite is down at the time.

 There is special graph syntax to support triggering off of a task in another